 Please note, however, that not all claimants can appeal the decision rejecting their claim for protection to the RAD.
 Claimants who are barred from pursuing an appeal before the RAD may instead seek a judicial review before the Federal Court.

-To determinate whether you can appeal your negative refugee decision or to obtain more information on pursuing an appeal before the Refugee Appeal Division, please contact Cougar to schedule a consultation with one of our skilled immigration and refugee lawyers.
+To determine whether you can appeal your negative refugee decision or to obtain more information on pursuing an appeal before the Refugee Appeal Division, please contact Cougar to schedule a consultation with one of our skilled immigration and refugee lawyers.

 If you or someone you know is in Canada and is afraid to return to their country of nationality or former habitual residence, you are familiar with the anxiety caused by the knowledge that you may not be able to remain safely in Canada forever.
 Fortunately, if you are already in Canada, you may have the ability to claim Refugee protection here and have your claim adjudicated by a panel of the Immigration and Refugee Board, an independent tribunal.
 A claim for refugee protection will be determined following a formal, quasi-judicial proceeding at which all of the evidence that you have to support the reasons why you can’t go back to your home country will be considered.
 You’ll have the right to be represented by counsel as well as the right to call witnesses to testify on your behalf.

 At the conclusion of your refugee hearing, if it is satisfied that you have a well-founded fear of persecution in your country of nationality or former habitual residence on the basis of your race, religion, membership in a particular social group or your political opinion, you will be granted this protected status in Canada.
-This means that you may not be asked to leave Canada and return to the country in which you fear persecution, except in vary limited circumstances.
-This protection from return of “refoulment” is an invaluable, as it will grant you the legal right to apply for permanent residence status from within Canada and eventually become a Canadian Citizen.
+This means that you may not be asked to leave Canada and return to the country in which you fear persecution, except in very limited circumstances.
+This protection from the return of “refoulment” is invaluable, as it will grant you the legal right to apply for permanent residence status from within Canada and eventually become a Canadian Citizen.